yxni98/EMNLP_2022/_pages/venue.md

 **Yas Island**

 This family-friendly entertainment hub is just a 30-minute drive from the city and a 15-minute drive from Abu Dhabi International Airport.
 Yas Island is home to an F1™ race track, several theme parks, an incredible links golf course, a beautiful beach, stunning hotels, an impressive mall and much more.
 It's the perfect place to bring the kids, from toddler to teen, for a fun-filled holiday by the sea.
+Direction can be found [here](https://www.google.ae/maps/dir/Current+Location/Yas%20Island,Abu%20Dhabi/@24.497478505617185,54.603839566018365)

 ![]({{ site.baseurl }}/assets/images/abu_dhabi/yas_1.jpeg)
 <!-- ![](/assets/images/abu_dhabi/yas_2.jpeg)